-Reading the classics of financial literature provides a distinct advantage in the markets.
+Reading financial books provides a distinct advantage in the markets.

 This section present some of the lessons from knowledge into actionable insights.
 You will find the defensive strategies of Benjamin Graham, who emphasized the margin of safety, alongside Peter Lynch's approach to finding growth stocks in everyday life.